 Traveling from Sweden to Lithuania

-The Government of Lithuania has taken a decision to lift the quarantine as of 17 June; however, the national state of emergency has been kept in force due to the threat of the spread of COVID-19.
+The Government of Lithuania has taken a decision to reintroduce the quarantine until 31 January 2021.
 More information about the decision can be found here.

 Transport links between Sweden and Lithuania